-Individuals must pay PIT on their gross income less any mandatory social security contributions they make at their own expense.
+Individuals must pay personal income tax (PIT) on their gross income less any mandatory social security contributions they make at their own expense.
 Very few other deductions are possible.

 Taxable income from work on the basis of an employment contract includes the following: